Team C2 Visitors Book

 January 16 2006

-Will be raising a glass to you both on Friday it seems.
+Will be raising a glass to you both on

 Very well done - Best wishes and safe landfall.